lucas-tannus/terraform/README.md

 # Terraform
-The goal of this repository it's apply terraform's knowledge.
+The goal of this repository it's apply Terraform's knowledge.

 ## Setting AWS Provider
 AWS credentials can be provided by using the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
 Also, the region can be set using the `AWS_REGION` environment variable.